anargu/testing-docs/README.md

 [Mdslides](https://gitlab.com/da_doomer/markdown-slides) is a tool that generates presentations (html files) from .md files.

-It can be watched by serving the html files and visiting them via browser.
+It can be watched by serving the html files and visiting them via browser (visiting to localhost).

+There are several ways to serve the html files.
+One way is using the live-server npm package.
+Just intall the npm package globally.
+Then, on terminal go to the directory where there is the index.html and run "live-server"

 # Future changes